fredakilla/Quadcopter-Redux-Guide/ReadMe.md

 Here is a small list of mods that I recommend:

 Native Trainer (provided with ScriptHookV) : allows you to do a lot of things (teleportation, change weather, time, etc...)
-[Map Editor](https://www.gta5-mods.com/scripts/map-editor) : A map editor to create your own courses or race tracks.
+[Menyoo](https://www.gta5-mods.com/scripts/menyoo-pc-sp) : Multi purpose trainer and map editor to create your own courses or race tracks.
 [Forests of San Andreas](https://www.gta5-mods.com/maps/forests-of-san-andreas-revised) : Greatly improves the density and variety of trees for beautiful forest walks.
 [GTA V Remastered: Enhanced](https://www.gta5-mods.com/maps/gta-v-remastered-enhanced) : Enhances some parts of the map by adding more detail.
 [QuantV](https://www.gtainside.com/en/gta5/mods/119996-quantv-2-1-4) : Redesign and overall improvement of GTA graphics, lighting and weather effects.